Creating a bulletproof meeting agenda is key for running a successful and engaging all-hands meeting.

 Not only is this more engaging, but it also makes us actively think about the business numbers and understand them.

-Plus, it adds a bit of fun competition element to the all-hands meeting.
+Plus, it adds a bit of a fun competition element to the all-hands meeting.

 3. Priorities & project updates

-After we go through the business results, we move to the next section where our functional leads update us on the status of the key business priorities.
+After we go through the business results, we move to the next section where our team leads update us on the status of key business priorities.

 Typically, we have 3-5 main company projects/business objectives for the season and we use the all-hands meetings to update everyone on their progress.

 One by one, each of the leads of the project takes the stage for a few minutes and shares the most important news with the rest of us.

 Sometimes, the speakers make their presentations more interactive by asking us for our immediate feedback via a rating poll, firing a quick quiz question, or holding a mini Q&A session to make sure everyone’s on the same page.